Bhart97/CDE-project/module/part b/README.md

 Troubleshooting:
 - Connecting to your ELB is similar to connecting to your EC2 from a web browser.
+- ELB may not work properly if the web page is not running.
-- If a page reload does not update the contents of the web page, clear your cache to resolve this since AWS caches DNS queries.
+- If a page reload does not update the contents of the web page, clear your cache to resolve some issues due DNS queries being cached.

 **5. End of the Basic Track**